Amet13/skv/README.md

   </p>
 </div>

-skv is a small Go CLI that fetches secrets from providers like AWS Secrets Manager and HashiCorp Vault, and injects them into a process environment or prints them to stdout.
+skv (Secret Key-Value) is a CLI tool that fetches secrets from providers like AWS Secrets Manager and HashiCorp Vault, and injects them into a process environment or prints them to stdout.

 ## Install